RadeonOpenCompute/ROCm_Documentation/Topology/topo3.rst

 | What:		/sys/class/kfd/topology/nodes/0/io_links/0/weight
 | Date:		May 2018
 | KernelVersion:	4.13
-| Description:	Thread count for the link
+| Description:	Thread count for the link, weight factor (derived from CDIT)

 | What:		/sys/class/kfd/topology/nodes/0/io_links/0/min_latency
 | Date:		May 2018